 Understanding SAP’s strategy with S/4 and HANA is critical to understanding how SAP prices these products.

-SAP’s strategy is to use its dominant ERP system to dictate the database that is used to run this ERP system.
+SAP’s strategy is to use its dominant ERP system to dictate the database used to run this ERP system.

 Customer Input Not Required

 SAP never asked its customers if they were interested in the massive trade-off of losing database portability by placing stored procedures.
-Furthermore, there is also nothing to stop SAP from removing those stored procedures and putting them back into the application layer, which is something we predict SAP will do in the future.
-That is, after all the development approaches, they followed to good effect since SAP began as a company.
+Furthermore, there is nothing to stop SAP from removing those stored procedures and putting them back into the application layer, which we predict SAP will do in the future.
+After all the development approaches, they followed to good effect since SAP began as a company.

 What SAP is doing, although it does not seem to realize it fully, is sacrificing S/4 adoption to build its database business.
 This strategy has been unsuccessful in moving many companies to S/4.